Imagine the internet to be a huge shopping mall. Do you know whose voice would be the loudest in that mall?

-Voice of the customer puts into effect an active listening process through which businesses can understand what customers are going through and what needs to be done to meet their expectations ad improve their experience.
+The Voice of the Customer puts into effect an active listening process through which businesses can understand what customers are going through and what needs to be done to meet customer expectations and improve their experience.

-If you are still unconvinced, here are some solid reasons why you must tune into your voice of the customer.
+If you are still unconvinced, here are some solid reasons why you must conduct an analysis of the voice of customers.

 1. Integrate insights from customers into decision-making